jjzhang166/EasyCKL/cef/README.txt

 cefsimple   Contains the cefsimple sample application configured to build
             using the files in this distribution.
 This application demonstrates the minimal functionality required to create a browser window.

-cmake       Contains CMake configuration files shared by all targets.

 Debug       Contains libcef.dll, libcef.lib and other components required to
             build and run the debug version of CEF-based applications.
 By